adriancooke/drupal-for-designers/docs/local-drupal-on-macos.md

 	brew upgrade

 **Software update note:** You should make a reminder to run **brew update** and **brew upgrade** regularly to keep Homebrew and the packages it installs updated.
 This is especially important for the security of your Mac.
 Once a week is great but once a month should be fine too.
-(If you have a CivicActions machine, [Bentley Hensel](https://civicactions.atlassian.net/wiki/people/635e6eee7d4645af4f02e1e2?ref=confluence) has taken care of this for you—the updates will run automatically.)

 ## ⚙️ Install DDEV